- January 10, 2024

 For applicants whose first language is not English, please review English language proficiency requirements.

 Full course outlines are available here.

 This entry-level course covers the basics of photography as they apply to Digital SLR cameras.
 Covering traditional aspects such as exposure, depth-of-field, and composition, the course also delves into basic digital controls such as white balance, histograms, and elemental workflow.

 Students will learn the entire production pipeline from story idea and development to recording animations to tape.
 The language, processes and equipment of digital animation and its production environment are discussed.
 The focus of this course is on titling, image processing, compositing and 3D animation.

 Cinematics focuses on language and techniques of filmmaking particularly how it relates to Animation and Visual Effects.
 The course covers such areas as story, shooting, editing as well as how to critically analyze film content as an education tool.
 Students will board, shoot, and edit a film as well as analyze examples of film production to understand why choices in filmmaking are made.

 This survey course provides the foundation for all future animation studies by introducing students to principles of animation through the art of experimental and stop motion animation.
 Students will gain hands-on experience with techniques including the media of clay, paper cutouts, found objects, pixilation, and stop motion puppets.

-This course introduces editing theory and practice through the editing of an animated film on a technical level while making informed editing decisions.
-Students will learn to competently edit digital video and audio files using Final Cut Pro and prepare the results for DVD and web delivery.
+This course introduces editing theory and practice through the editing of a film on a technical level while making informed editing decisions.
+Students learn to competently edit digital video and audio files using industry tools and prepare the results for delivery.

 This course will provide students with an introduction to professional preproduction with an emphasis on idea generation, concept design, visual development, and storyboarding.
 The latest techniques of preproduction as used in animation and VFX will be introduced to students.